Mustaf Yuusuf

-Mustaf Mohamed Yuusuf (Mustaf Maxamed Yuusuf; born 1 January 1998) is a Somali footballer who plays as a goalkeeper for Oskarshamns AIK and the Somalia national team.
+Mustaf Mohamed Yuusuf (Mustaf Maxamed Yuusuf; born 1 January 1998) is a Somali footballer who plays as a goalkeeper for IFK Berga and the Somalia national team, and is often regarded as one of the greatest Somali goalkeepers of all time.

 Club career

 Yuusuf began his career in Somalia, playing for Midnimo, Jeenyo United and Heegan.
 In 2020, Yuusuf moved to Sweden, signing for fifth tier club Nybro IF.
 In 2021, Yuusuf signed for Oskarshamns AIK.

 International career

 On 9 October 2015, Yuusuf made his debut for Somalia, in a 2–0 World Cup qualification loss against Niger.